trinker/textclean/README.md

 ### Non-ASCII Characters

 R can choke on non-ASCII characters.
-They can be re-encoded but the new encoding may lack iterpretablity (e.g., ¢ may be converted to `\xA2` which is not easily understood or likely to be matched in a hash look up). `replace_non_ascii` attempts to replace common non-ASCII characters with a text representation (e.g., ¢ becomes "cent") Non recognized
+They can be re-encoded but the new encoding may lack interpretability (e.g., ¢ may be converted to `\xA2` which is not easily understood or likely to be matched in a hash look up). `replace_non_ascii` attempts to replace common non-ASCII characters with a text representation (e.g., ¢ becomes "cent") Non recognized